Menu

 • Lockheed C-140B JetStar

-The C-140 is a military version of the Lockheed Model 1329 light jet transport.
-Production began in 1960, and although most of them were built for the civilian market, the United States Air Force (USAF) purchased sixteen of these aircraft in 1961.
-Eleven were assigned to the Military Airlift Command for operational support airlift and the remaining six were flown as (V)C-140Bs on special government and White House airlift missions.
+A military version of the Lockheed Model 1329, the C-140 Jetstar is a light jet transport originally intended for the civilian market in the 1960s.
+The US Air Force purchased 17 of these aircraft and assigned 11 of them to Military Airlift Command for operational support airlifts.
+The remaining six flew as (V)C-140Bs on special government and White House airlift missions.

 Virtual Tour